Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 pseudo, rather than duplicating the signature payload as an assembled `sfExportedTxn` blob.
 Clients assemble the final foreign-chain transaction from the original `ttEXPORT` inner transaction plus the witness signatures.

+This is not an XPOP-style self-contained proof.
+XPOP embeds its UNL and manifest bundle because it is imported as external proof material.
+Export witnesses are validated-history replay inputs.
+If we later want trustless historical re-verification without relying on validated inclusion, the larger design is to ledger-anchor validator signing-key history (for example via `UNLReport`) or to embed manifest proof material; that is intentionally out of scope here.